Additional cost allowance for children

 3. We will contact you

-You can prepare for the call by writing down the additional costs you have incurred due to your child's disability, the reason for the costs and how you have calculated them.
+You can prepare for the conversation by writing down what additional costs you have incurred due to your child's disability, the reason for the costs and how you have calculated them, if this is not already stated in your application.

 If you indicated that you need an interpreter, the administrative officer will make sure one participates in the conversation.